mathyjokes/Freakonomics/README.md

-#What can you learn about on the Freakonomics Radio Podcast?
+# What can you learn about on the Freakonomics Radio Podcast?

 An analysis of transcripts from 468 episodes over the past 10 years can tell you: people, time, and money.

 The Freakonomics Radio Podcast hosts transcripts of their episodes on https://freakonomics.com/archive/.
 This project used Python (BeautifulSoup) to scrape these, and R (tidytext, udpipe) to extract keywords and phrases.
-Thanks very much to @amrwrites for his great article on using udpipe in R (https://towardsdatascience.com/easy-text-analysis-on-abc-news-headlines-b434e6e3b5b8), from which I pulled plenty of inspiration.
+Thanks very much to @amrwrites for their great article on using udpipe in R (https://towardsdatascience.com/easy-text-analysis-on-abc-news-headlines-b434e6e3b5b8), from which I pulled plenty of inspiration.

 Freakonomics Radio invites listeners to "discover the hidden side of everything."